UnderwaterCoder/GZIPER/README.md

-# gziper
-Gzip all files in several folders (sub folders)!
+# gziper - Gzip all files in several sub folders

+main.py INPUT_FOLDER OUTPUT_FOLDER

+Have fun with ZIPPING!